 ECONOMIC TARGET FOR VALUE 25.
-Industry and government strategies, and deliver value growth at a faster rate that 26.
-An agreed definition of a 'high-value' INFRASTRUCTURE 27.
-Industry infrastructure needs are iden terms of the government investment PRODUCTIVITY 28.
-Establish replicable productivity meas to drive increased productivity.
+26. Industry and government strategies, and the resultant activities, focus on targeting those markets that deliver value growth at a faster rate than the volume of visitors and which best contribute to New Zealand.
+An agreed definition of a 'high-value' visitor is developed.
+INFRASTRUCTURE 27.
+Industry infrastructure needs are identified and prioritised, and where appropriate are considered in terms of the government investment framework for tourism.
+PRODUCTIVITY 28.
+Establish replicable productivity measures for tourism and use the results to manage the tourism system to drive increased productivity.
 PEOPLE AND SKILLS 29.
-Implement the industry 'Careers in To 30.
-Government agencies work with indusuitable New Zealanders.
+30. Implement the industry 'Careers in Tourism' package to attract more New Zealanders to tourism.
+Government agencies work with industry to ensure migrant staff are easily accessible when there are no suitable New Zealanders.
 DOMESTIC TOURISM 31.
-Develop a systematic approach to une regional dispersal and seasonality goa BUSINESS CAPABILITY 32.
-Support tourism business capability th the wide range of existing business ca FOSTERING MÃORI BUSINESSES 33.
-Foster the development of Māori parti Māori and tourism.
+Develop a systematic approach to understanding and activating domestic tourism, particularly to support regional dispersal and seasonality goals.
+BUSINESS CAPABILITY 32.
+Support tourism business capability through specific industry-good activities and through raising use of the wide range of existing business capability programmes.
+FOSTERING MĀORI BUSINESSES 33.
+Foster the development of Māori participation in the tourism industry to unlock opportunities for both Māori and tourism.
 EVENTS 34.
-Include Event Plans as part of regions TRANSFORMATIVE TECHNOLOGY 35.
-Foster innovation and technology upt evolving New Zealand's international tourism destination brand and g is configured to shaping demand growth that contributes to ispersal, seasonality and growing the value of tourism at a faster rate he tourism industry as a mark of respect for Tangata Whenua, as a nga, Manaakitanga and Whanaungatanga, and to present a unique n the Tourism Sustainability Commitment.
+Include Event Plans as part of regions' destination plans.
+TRANSFORMATIVE TECHNOLOGY 35.
+Foster innovation and technology uptake by tourism businesses.